conbojs/conbo/README.md

 Conbo.js
 ========

-Conbo.js is a lightweight MVC application framework for JavaScript featuring class extendibility, event bus, dependency injection, data binding, context and encapsulation, command pattern, an easy to use event model with scoped event handling and, from version 2, pseudo-interfaces for classes.
+Conbo.js is a lightweight MVC application framework for JavaScript designed for use with ECMAScript 5 compliant browsers.

+Features include extendible classes, event bus, dependency injection, data binding, command pattern, an easy to use event model with scoped event handling and pseudo-interfaces.

 Conbo.js enables JavaScript developers a take a structured, decoupled, class based approach to application development, in a way that should be be familiar to anyone with experience of languages like ActionScript, C# or Java.